Suleman-Elahi/Cfddns/README.md

 There are various ways to set it up.

 ## 1. Run Directly
 Perhaps the easiest way.
 Run the script directly if you have Python and `requests` library installed.
+Or, grab one of the binary releases if you don't want to install Python and dependencies.

 **Run it like this**: